johanbook/docs/docs/security/vulnerabilities/xss.md

 The best protection against XSS is to make sure all user input is sanitized and that no vulnerable data is stored in local storage or browser readable cookies.

+Avoid rendering custom HTML content.

 ## XST

-There is something called Cross-Site Tracing (XST) where one uses a HTTP Track request to bypass the `httpOnly` attribute in a cookie.
+**Cross-Site Tracking** (**XST**) is where one uses the HTTP Track method to bypass the `httpOnly` attribute in a cookie.
 To protect against XST, make sure Track requests are disabled (especially from JavaScript).